djaus2/Soft-ata/README.md

 - Inbuilt LED flash rate: Slow if not connected, fast if connected. _(Done)_
   - NB: This runs on the second core.
+- Blazor App:
   - Change UI to start with test Categories selection _(Working)_
     - Some overlap of test types between categories.
   - Added Analog Pot-Sound-Sound sensors test _(Works)_
   - Sensors and Displays incomplete.

 <hr/>